hobbit19/liteIM/README.md

 To learn more about Lite.IM, visit the [project website](https://www.lite.im/), as well as the [Zulu Republic website](https://www.zulurepublic.io/) and [blog](www.medium.com/zulurepublic).

-The Zulu Republic Telegram community can be found [here](https://t.me/ztxrepublic).
+The Zulu Republic Telegram community can be found [here](https://t.me/zulurepublicagora).

-Follow Zulu Republic on Twitter at [@ztxrepublic](www.twitter.com/ztxrepublic).
+Follow Lite.IM on Twitter at [@liteim_official](www.twitter.com/liteim_official) and Zulu Republic at [@ztxrepublic](www.twitter.com/ztxrepublic).

 ## 9. What's New In This Version

+- Add support for BTC
+- Spanish translations
 - Add support for ZTX and ETH
 - Implement secure webview for exporting private key data
 - Link accounts by phone number during onboarding on a new platform